Selfiee: Production

 The film was announced in January 2022 with a motion poster by Dharma Productions.
 Principal photography commenced in March 2022 in Mumbai and wrapped in December 2022.

+Selfiee became the first Dharma film to be shot and based in Bhopal, following the announcement of shooting-friendly initiatives by the Madhya Pradesh government.
+It is also the second Star Studios film to be shot and based in Bhopal after Panga (2020), and to observe a theatrical release after Brahmāstra: Part One – Shiva (2022).

 Music

 The music of the film is composed by Anu Malik, Tanishk Bagchi, Yo Yo Honey Singh, The PropheC, Lijo George-DJ Chetas, Vikram Montrose, Aditya Yadav and Tarun.
 The first song, "Main Khiladi" was released on 1 February 2023.
 It is the remixed version of the title song from the 1994 blockbuster, Main Khiladi Tu Anari.
 The second single titled "Kudiyee Ni Teri" was released on 9 February 2023.
 The third single titled "Kudi Chamkeeli" was released on 19 February 2023.